aiven/aiven-docs/docs/products/kafka/howto/change-retention-period.md

     length in milliseconds.

     :::tip
-    You can also change **Retention bytes** setting if you want to limit amount of data retained based on the storage usage.
+    You can also change **Retention bytes** setting to limit amount of data retained based on the storage usage.
     :::

 ## At a service level

-1. In the [Aiven Console](https://console.aiven.io/), select your project and then choose your Aiven for Apache Kafka® service.
+1. In the [Aiven Console](https://console.aiven.io/), select your project and choose your Aiven for Apache Kafka® service.
 2. In the service page, select **Service settings** from the sidebar.
 3. On the **Service settings** page, scroll down to the **Advanced configuration** section, and click **Configure**.